renato76/next-movies-frontend/README.md

 This projetc has been setup using Next JS, TypeScript and React which consumes an API created with Strapi Headless CMS.

 I used React Query for fetching all movies, and for creating a movie.
-For create a movie, also added invalidateQueries() function which refetch the latest data after a user adds a new movie.
+For create a movie, also added invalidateQueries() into the onSuccess of the mutate function which refetch the latest data after a user successfully adds a new movie.

-For styling I used Tailwind CSS.
+For the Create a Movie form I used Formik.

 Right now we have: Fetch all movies, Fetch 1 movie by ID, and Create a Movie functionalities.